Claire F. Gmachl: Education and honors

-Gmachl earned her M.Sc. in Physics from the University of Innsbruck in 1991.
-She went on to receive her Ph.D. in Electrical Engineering from the Technical University of Vienna in 1995, graduating sub auspiciis Praesidentis (with special honors by the president of the Austrian republic).
+Gmachl earned her M.Sc. in physics from the University of Innsbruck in 1991.
+She went on to receive her Ph.D. in electrical engineering from the Technical University of Vienna in 1995, graduating sub auspiciis Praesidentis (with special honors by the president of the Austrian republic).
 Her studies focused on integrated optical modulators and tunable surface-emitting lasers in the near infrared.
-From 1996 to 1998, she was a Post-Doctoral Member of Technical Staff at Bell Laboratories.
-In 1998, she became a formal Member of Technical Staff at Bell Labs and in 2002 she was named a Distinguished Member of Technical Staff, in part due to her work on the development of the quantum cascade laser.
-In 2003, she left Bell Labs and took a position as Associate Professor in the Department of Electrical Engineering at Princeton University, where she is currently working as a full Professor since 2007.
+From 1996 to 1998, she was a postdoctoral member of technical staff at Bell Laboratories.
+In 1998, she became a formal member of technical staff at Bell Labs and in 2002 she was named a distinguished member of technical staff, in part due to her work on the development of the quantum cascade laser.
+In 2003, she left Bell Labs and took a position as associate professor in the department of electrical engineering at Princeton University, where she is currently working as a full professor since 2007.

 In 2004, Popular Science named Gmachl in its "Class of 2004 - Brilliant 10," its list of the 10 most promising scientists under 40.
 She went on, in September 2005, to win the MacArthur Foundation's "genius grant."
 Recently, she was named the director of the new Mid-InfraRed Technologies for Health and the Environment (MIRTHE) Center, funded by the National Science Foundation.

 Gmachl succeeded Sandra Bermann as head of Whitman College, Princeton University on July 1, 2019.